UBC-FRESH/nemora/README.md

 Many doc pages still assume the original scope.
 As the new modules land we will:

-- Rework the “How-to” guides to spotlight ingest, sampling, synthesis, and simulations.
+- Rework the “How-to” guides to spotlight ingest, sampling, synthesis, and simulation.
 - Expand the reference section with per-module API docs (`nemora.core`, `nemora.distributions`, `nemora.fit`, …).
 - Annotate legacy pages with `.. todo::` blocks indicating where scope has changed.